troyraen/DM-in-Stars/_Paper/figures/main.md

 <img src="temp/hotTeff.png" alt="hotTeff.png" width="400"/>

-- [ ]  rerun when all models have completed

 Plot log L of hottest MS star to see what it looks like:
 ```python
 save = [None, plotdir+'/hotL.png', finalplotdir+'/hotL.png']